Colorado Connector

 Front Range communities were historically connected by rail transit until the mid-20th century.
-A series of studies performed since the early 2000s have shown mounting interest in renewed service.
-In the 2020s, Colorado created a taxing district to fund a new passenger-rail effort, while Amtrak included the route in its expansion vision.
+A series of studies performed since the early 2000s showed mounting interest in renewed service.
+In 2021, Colorado created the Front Range Passenger Rail District taxing district to fund a new passenger-rail effort, while Amtrak included the route in its expansion vision.

 As of 2023, the Colorado Department of Transportation is working on a service development plan for the core route between Pueblo and Fort Collins.
 The plan will enable the state to solicit funding from voters and from the federal government.
+The service was named the Colorado Connector in 2026 through a public poll.